John McAuliffe: Death

-On July 3, 1959, after a few days of illness, McAuliffe passed away.
-The Bishop of Gulu blessed the body and planned the mass.
-As a sign of McAuliffe's esteem, the brothers sat in the chancel of the church while the attending priests sat in the body of the church, so revered was McAuliffe.
+On July 3, 1959, after a short illness, McAuliffe died in Gulu at age 71.
+Bishop Giovanni Battista Cesana of the Diocese of Gulu blessed McAuliffe's body and planned the funeral mass in Gulu.
+As a sign of their reverence for McAuliffe, the brothers sat in the chancel of the church while the attending priests sat in the body of the church.

-Cause for sainthood
+Veneration

-From his passing, the brothers, students, and local people acclaimed McAuliffe's life and ministry as holy and exemplary.
-They sustained their devotion to his memory within the Gulu diocese and beyond.
-The Ugandan bishops had invoked his name as an intercessor for all Ugandans.
-As a result, between June 16–July 13, 1994, the diocesan investigation reviewed his life and met with the witnesses to that life of faith.
-On June 9, 1995, the Holy See affirmed the diocesan investigation's outcome, according McAuliffe the title, Servant of God.
+After McAuliffe's death, the bishops of Uganda over the succeeding decades invoked his name as an intercessor for all Ugandans.
+In 1994, the Diocese of Gulu reviewed McAuliffe's life story and interviewed people who were affected by him.
+On June 9, 1995, the Vatican affirmed the diocesan investigation's outcome, according McAuliffe the title, Servant of God.

-A detailed examination of his life, of witnesses, of the history of the period, and the person's writings was undertaken.
-The result, known as the positio, was then examined by the Congregation for the Causes of Saints in Rome.
-On June 23, 2015, the initial review affirmed the experience of the many witnesses.
-On May 8, 2018, the Congregation's consultors affirmed that McAuliffe had exhibited the theological and cardinal virtues to a heroic degree.
-Finally, Pope Francis affirmed that result on May 19, 2018, declaring the heroicity of McAuliffe's virtues and thus bestowing upon him the title of Venerable in the church.
+The McAuliffe positio, or set of documents, was then examined by the Congregation for the Causes of Saints (CCC) in Rome.
+In 2015, the initial review by the CCC affirmed the experience of the many witnesses.
+On May 8, 2018, the CCC consultors confirmed that McAuliffe had exhibited the theological and cardinal virtues to a heroic degree.
+On May 19, 2018, Pope Francis declared McAuliffe as Venerable.